The Radius Vision

 What is the long-term vision and steps to get there?

-- Vision: Heal the American food ecosystem by building the next great regional grocery chain that only sources local products.
+- Vision: Heal the American food ecosystem by building the next great regional grocery chain that evolves with and amplifies the local, regenerative movement.
 Steps to get there:

 - Launch one successful Radius location in Austin.